ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 ## Part Resource ID {#part-rid-spec}

-A Part Resource ID is encoded as a JSON string with the same format as that of the Resource ID (Section 10.2 of {{RFC7285}}).
+A Part Resource ID is encoded as a JSON string with the same format as that of the type ResourceID (Section 10.2 of {{RFC7285}}).

-NOTE: Even though the client-id assigned to a Path Vector request and the Part Resource ID MAY contain up to 64 characters by their own definition.
-Their concatenation (see {{ref-partmsg-design}}) MUST also conform to the same length constraint.
+NOTE: Even though the client-id assigned to a Path Vector request and the Part Resource ID MAY contain up to 64 characters by their own definition, their concatenation (see {{ref-partmsg-design}}) MUST also conform to the same length constraint.
 The same requirement applies to the resource ID of the Path Vector resource, too.
 Thus, it is RECOMMENDED to limit the length of resource ID and